How To Start A Blog: The Definitive Guide for 2024

 There are two alternatives to this one, by the way:

 The first one is to post some of your content on YouTube and the rest on Vimeo.
 Try Vimeo for your exclusive videos, the ones reserved for your top, more engaged, highest-paying users.
 Share your YouTube videos with those looking for more generic content.
-On the downside thought, it will be harder for you to ensure that users are acquainted with the entirety of your content online.
+On the downside, though, it will be harder for you to ensure that users are acquainted with the entirety of your content online.

 Another idea is to post everything on one platform, but in the case of YouTube, change visibility from Public to Private or Unlisted.